Inventory

 You can add one or more items to a user's Steam shopping cart directly from your game by calling Start Purchase.
 If the provided inputs are valid, such as a valid item, price, and availability for the user, the Steam overlay will open and display the item in the shopping cart.

 Starting the purchase does not initiate the payment process; it simply adds the item to the cart.
 The user can then modify or complete the purchase at their discretion.
-If they choose to proceed, MTX Txn Authorization Response events will be triggered within the game.
+If they choose to proceed, MTX Txn Authorisation Response events will be triggered within the game.

 Exchange